jdi-docs/jdi-dark/source/includes/_tutorial.md

 # Simple JDI Dark examples
 ## 1. Service Object Model
-JDI Dark provides capability to describe your API as a simple, as we call it, Service Object.
+JDI Dark provides capability to describe your API as a simple Service Object.
 That gives you an ability to unify and combine your REST methods and endpoints in one class (similar to UI Page Object pattern).